 Why make an extra 1–8% in profits and risk your Optum contract by saving pennies on a wholesaler, when you can earn thousands towards your bottom line by doing what the most successful pharmacies do?

-Come to #PDS2018 February 22-24, 2018 and see why we are so confident in our ability to change your life and profitability that we have a conference guarantee.
-If you don’t see the value of #PDS2018 after the first day, we’ll reimburse your travel up to $500 and give you an additional $300 — no questions asked.
+Come see for yourself why we are so confident in our ability to change your life and improve the profitability of your pharmacy that we have a conference guarantee.
+If you don’t see the value of the PDS Super-Conference after the first day, we’ll reimburse your travel up to $500 and give you an additional $300 — no questions asked.

 If attending a career-changing event is not for you at this time, you can join the discussion on topics just like this one, with other owners on PDSadvantage.
 It’s free to join and allows you to access the pharmacy owner forum and participate in these trending topics.
 Click here to create your free account on PDSadvantage,